ThyMajesty/procedural-starfield-generator/README.md

 ## Setup

-1. Clone the repo
+1. Clone with `repo git clone --recurse-submodules` to init submodule
-2. Init submodules (symlinked into a proper folder layout)
+2. Enable the `ui_widget` plugin in Project Settings → Plugins
-3. Enable the `ui_widget` plugin in Project Settings → Plugins
+3. Open the main scene, hit Generate
-4. Open the main scene, hit Generate
+4. After generation you can save the result

 ## Architecture